Basket Study to Evaluate the Therapeutic Activity of RO6874281 as a Combination Therapy in Participants With Advanced and/or Metastatic Solid Tumors

 - History of treated asymptomatic CNS metastases as described in the protocol

 - Spinal cord compression not definitively treated with surgery and/or radiation or previously diagnosed and treated spinal cord compression without evidence that disease has been clinically stable for >=2 weeks before enrollment

 - Evidence of significant, uncontrolled concomitant diseases that could affect compliance with the protocol or interpretation of results

 - Episode of significant cardiovascular/cerebrovascular acute disease within 6 months before study treatment administration

 - History of significant vascular disease (for example, aortic aneurysm, aortic dissection)

 - Active or uncontrolled infections

-- Human immunodeficiency virus (HIV) or hepatitis B or hepatitis C virus infection
+- Human immunodeficiency virus (HIV) or Active Hepatitis A, B, C, D or E infection (HAV/HBV/HCV/HDV/HEV).

 - History of chronic liver disease or evidence of hepatic cirrhosis